zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 "Like a dragon elephant after giving up the herd: the torso born of the lotus flower, the outstanding person

-will live in the wild as he likes, and should walk alone like a rhinoceros horn. "
+will live in the wild as he likes, and should walk alone like a rhinoceros. "

 140. It is impossible: those who are willing to meet can reach temporary relief,

-After listening to the words of the Sun tribe, he should walk alone like a rhino horn.
+After listening to the words of the Sun tribe, he should walk alone like a rhinoceros.

 "It's impossible: those who are willing to meet can reach temporary relief":
 "This is said by the Blessed One [MN.122]: Ananda!
 Indeed, "everyone who is